Basketball Wives: Seasons 6–present (Los Angeles)

 On April 18, 2022, VH1 announced the show's return for a tenth season, which premiered on May 16, 2022.
 Following the conclusion of the ninth season, Evelyn Lozada announced her departure from the series in April 2022, while Kristen Scott, Ogom Chijindu, Feby Torres and Liza Morales were not asked back by producers.
 For the tenth season, three of the five cast members from the previous season returned.
-Jackie Christie, Malaysia Pargo and Jennifer Williams were joined by former Basketball Wives LA alumnas, Angel Brinks, Brandi Maxiell, Brooke Bailey, Brittish Williams and LaTosha Duffey.
-In addition to this, Shaunie O'Neal, Nia- and Noria Dorsey made multiple guest appearances throughout the season.
+Jackie Christie, Malaysia Pargo and Jennifer Williams were joined by former Basketball Wives LA alumnae, Angel Brinks, Brandi Maxiell, Brooke Bailey, Brittish Williams and LaTosha Duffey.
+In addition to this, Shaunie O'Neal, Nia Dorsey, and Noria Dorsey made multiple guest appearances throughout the season.
 On August 1, 2022, during the mid-season finale of season 10, VH1 announced that additional episodes will air soon.
 On January 23, 2023, VH1 confirmed that the second half will premiere on February 13, 2023.
 After the sixteenth episode of the tenth season, Pargo exited the show, making Christie the last original basketball wife from the LA series.
+On May 8, 2023, Duffey announced her exit from the show following the conclusion of the tenth series.

+On June 14, 2023, VH1 announced the show's eleventh season would premiere on October 9, 2023.
+Christie, Bailey and Williams returned.
+Lozada also returned as a full-time cast member, along with new cast members Brittany Renner, ex-girlfriend of P. J. Washington, Vanessa Rider, wife of Isaiah Rider, Jac'Eil Duckworth, girlfriend of Natasha Howard and Clayanna Warthen, ex-girlfriend of Andre Iguodala, the latter was cited as a supporting cast member.
+Brinks, Maxiell and Brittish Williams did not return.
+On May 30, 2024, VH1 announced that the second half of season eleven would premiere on July 1, 2024, with Maxiell returning to the cast.
+Rider, Warthen and Renner departed the series.
+Former cast members Laura Govan and Shaunie Henderson (formerly O'Neal) made guest appearances during the eleventh season.

+On March 25, 2025, it was announced that the twelfth season of the show would premiere on May 5, 2025.
+Lozada, Williams, Jackie Christie, and Maxiell returned.
+Renner also returned to the cast after her initial departure from the series following season 11A and Chantel Christie-Jeffries, daughter of Jackie Christie, was upgraded to a main cast member for the first time after appearing in previous seasons as a supporting cast member.
+Ming Lee and Ty Young, former WNBA player and Chicago Sky assistant coach, joined as new main cast members alongside Denise Reann Garcia, ex-girlfriend of Lonzo Ball, who also joined in a main capacity.
+Henderson continued to make guest appearances.
+Bailey and Duckworth departed the series.